Orest Subtelny: Career

 Subtelny's earlier work dealt with the Cossack era, especially the revolt of Hetman Ivan Mazepa against Tsar Peter the Great.

 He authored six books on Eastern European and Ukrainian history, along with 55 articles and book chapters.

 Death

 Subtelny died on 24 July 2016 at the age of 75 from cancer.
-The funeral was held at St. Demetrius Ukrainian Catholic Church; he was interned at Park Lawn Cemetery.
+The funeral was held at St. Demetrius Ukrainian Catholic Church; he was interred at Park Lawn Cemetery.

 His death was widely reported in the Ukrainian diaspora and in Ukraine.
 Ukrainian President Petro Poroshenko released a statement which lauded Subtelny's contributions to Ukrainian history.

 Legacy

 Taras Kuzio, a senior research fellow at the Canadian Institute of Ukrainian Studies, described Subtelny as having "made a truly enormous contribution to Ukrainian nation-building" whose "focus was on Ukrainian national identity, the struggle for independence and achieving statehood."